CS341W-Admin/traffic/README.md

 1. Make sure you have Git installed on your local machine.
 You can check by typing this command in the terminal window:
     ```
-    git status
+    git -v
     ```
 2. If the git command is not recognized, then download and install Git for your respective operating system (Mac, Windows, etc.):
     [link to Git download page](https://git-scm.com/downloads)

 3. Create a project dev folder called "traffic".

     *NOTE: This is where the code project will be housed.
-If you're on a Mac, then you should create this folder within the 🔨 Developer folder.
-If you're on Windows, you might want to create your dev folder somewhere within your Documents directory.
-You can create this folder by using the File Explorer (Windows) or the Finder (Mac).
+You can create this folder by using VSCode's built in folder utility, the File Explorer (Windows), or the Finder (Mac).
 Alternatively, you can create it from the terminal window (like a boss) as follows.*
     - Run `pwd` to reveal the current folder path. *Move to the desired directory/folder within the terminal shell, as needed.*
     - Run `mkdir traffic`. *The folder is created.*
     - Run `cd traffic`. *You are now in the new folder.*